XrXr/xrxr.github.io/content/post/strict-aliasing.md

 # Snap back to reality

-Let's go look at a real-world example in CRuby where we failed to follow the rules.
-This example has to do with an out parameter, where we expect the function to do a write using the out parameter before returning.
+Let's go look at a practical example in CRuby where we failed to follow the rules.
+This example has to do with an out parameter, where we expect a function to do a write using the out parameter before returning.

 aside: This is with `./configure --disable-install-doc -C cflags=-flto LDFLAGS=-flto` with GCC.